Novatto Faucets Review & Rating Updated: September 16, 2025

 Additional information about the faucet is displayed under four tabs: Details, Description, Specs, and Product Guides.

 The installation instructions are useful to have in advance of purchase so your plumber can identify any problems that may occur at installation in the particular location you have chosen.
-The link to warranty information is not only useful but required by recent additions to the Federal Trade Commission's consumer product warranty regulations.

 The .pdf Specification Sheet is not a true specification sheet, which is used to provide very detailed information about the faucet, usually including a dimensioned drawing and possibly an exploded parts diagram.
+Novatto's sheet contains very few actual specifications.

 Novatto Valve Cartridges

-Missing in this cornucopia of information, however, is the identity of the ceramic cartridge used in the faucet.
 The cartridges we examined are clearly of Chinese origin but contain no maker marks that identify the manufacturer.
 These could be from any of a dozen manufacturers, some making good cartridges, some not so good.

 Its ceramic valve cartridge is the heart of a modern faucet.
 The cartridge controls water flow and (in single-handle faucets) water temperature.